How to Develop a HIPAA Compliant Mobile Application - Entrepreneur’s Guide

 1. Initial Consultation

-We conducts an initial consultation with the client to determine the scope of the project and understand the client's specific needs.
+We conduct an initial consultation with the client to determine the scope of the project and understand the client's specific needs.

 2. Risk Assessment